nickassafkirk/Cartel-Coffee/README.md

 To increase brand awareness and a consistent experience for online and offline customers, the website has been designed to mirror the styling and motif that customers experience while visiting the business's physical location.
 As this is an imagined business the images used in the homepage carousel have been chosen to reflect the business's physical location.

-### Strategy
+## Strategy

-#### User goals
+### User goals
 * Users want to know the purpose of the site immediately.
 * Users want to learn more about the business.
 * Users want to view the business's menus.
 * Users want to make orders for takeaway/collection.
-* Users want to view the reservations policy and have the ability to make reservations.
+* Users want to make reservations.
+* User want to view the business's policies.
-* Users want to shop for coffee, equipment and merchandise online.
+* Users want to view and buy coffee, equipment and merchandise online.
 * Users want to contact the shop for more information.
 * Users want to visit the business's social media profiles to learn more about them.

-#### Business Needs
+### Business Needs
-* The business owner wants to increase their online awareness and to interact with new and existing customers online
+* The business owner wants to increase their online awareness.
+* The business owner wants to interact with new and existing customers online.
-* The business owner wants to increase revenues by attracting new customers who are searching for local businesses online
+* The business owner wants to increase revenues by attracting new customers who are searching for local businesses online.
-* The business owner wants to increase their brand awareness by providing background information about the business and it's staff
+* The business owner wants to increase their brand awareness by providing background information about the business.
-* The business owner wants to prequalify customers and speed up how customers order in store by displaying their menus online
+* The business owner wants to prequalify customers and speed up how customers order in store by displaying their menus online.
-* The business owner wants to allow takeaway orders by displaying their menu and contact information online
+* The business owner wants to allow takeaway orders by displaying their menu and contact information online.
-* The business owner wants to receive more reservations by providing customers with their booking policy and contact information online
+* The business owner wants to receive more reservations by providing customers with their booking policy and contact information online.
-* The business owner wants to engage existing customers by displaying their "specials board"
+* The business owner wants to engage existing customers by displaying new products and menu items.
-* The business wants to increase revenues by offering coffee, subscriptions, equipment and merchandise for sale online
+* The business wants to increase revenues by offering coffee, subscriptions, equipment and merchandise for sale online.
-* The business owner wants to increase social media interaction with customers by linking their social media accounts on their websites
+* The business owner wants to increase social media interaction with customers by linking their social media accounts on their website.

-#### User Stories
+### User Stories

-##### User stories
+#### User stories
 1. As a new user I want to see the menu and phone number so I can order food for collection.
-2. As a new user I want to fill out a contact form so that I can make a reservation for dinner.
+1. As a new user I want to fill out a contact form so that I can make a reservation for dinner.
-3. As a new user I want to view the business's product range and contact details so I can order products remotely.
+1. As a new user I want to view the business's product range and contact details so I can order products remotely.
-4. As a new user I want to view a gallery of the Cafe and their social media, so I can decide if it is an appropriate environment to hold a business meeting.
+1. As a new user I want to view a gallery of the Cafe and their social media, so I can decide if it is an appropriate environment to hold a business meeting.
-5. As a new user I want to see the Cafe's location on a map, so I can visit the premises.
+1. As a potential customer I want to see the Cafe's location on a map, so I know where to find the business.
+1. As a potential customer I want to know when the business is open so I can visit the business.
-6. As a new user I need to be able to navigate between site pages.
+1. As a new user I need to be able to navigate between site pages so I can view multiple site pages.
-7. As a new user I want to trust the business and value their products.
+1. As a new user I want to trust the business and value their products so I can ensure I am spending my money wisely.
+1. As a potential customer I need to know if the business is wheelchair accessible so I can decide if the business is suitable for people with disabilities.

-### Scope
+## Scope

-#### Features to be included in initial iteration
+### Features to be included in initial iteration
 * A prominent logo
 * A Navbar for navigation amongst pages and sections
 * The business contact information